GD818/DNN-m6A/DNN-m6A/README.md

 pip install sklearn (0.19.1)
 pip install keras
 pip install tensorflow
-pip install pandas
 ```
 ### Usage
 To obtain the results of the DNN-m6A model on the example dataset, run the following code.
 #### Step 1: Obtain the datasets.
-The eleven datasets of different tissues from three species can be obtained from the following website: http://lin-group.cn/server.
+The eleven datasets of different tissues from three species can be obtained from the following website: http://lin-group.cn/server/iRNA-m6A/.

 #### Step 2: Feature extraction.
 •	binary.py is the implementation of Binary.